- student life

 Rapid advances in technology, digital tools and smart devices have expanded the learning arena in new and novel ways.

-Community and Learning Partnerships
+Community Engagement and Learning

 It does this by connecting curriculum programming directly to real-world knowledge.

-Strategic and impactful partnerships with individuals and organizations bring both of these worlds together, providing students with practical educational experiences that can illuminate in-class course material in new, unexpected and positive ways.
+Strategic and impactful partnerships with individuals and organizations bring both of these worlds together, providing students with practical educational experiences that can illuminate in-class course material in new, unexpected, and positive ways.

 - Knowledge acquisition through real-life experience, reflection and application.